terraform-yc-modules/terraform-yc-function/README.md

 - you can use existing `log_group_id` or create new loggging group
 - lockbox secret is used by default for the function
 - you should use environment variables or tfvars-files to redefine `lockbox_secret_key` and `lockbox_secret_value`
 - you should create NAT gateway first, if you'd like to try Cloud Function's VPC integration.
-Then `attaching_vpc` variable should be defined
+Variable `network_id` should be not null
 - you can mount S3 bucket to the function.
 Variable `mount_bucket` and section `storage_mounts` should be defined
 - you can use asynchronous invocation to message queue for the Cloud Function.
 Variable `use_async_invocation` and `ymq_success_target`, `ymq_failure_target` must be defined.